Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2022/README.md

 ttt_krampus_spawn_weight                1    // The weight assigned to spawning the krampus ttt_krampus_min_players                 0    // The minimum number of players required to spawn the krampus ttt_krampus_show_target_icon            0    // Whether krampus have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect. ttt_krampus_target_vision_enable        0    // Whether krampus has a visible aura around their target, visible through walls ttt_krampus_target_damage_bonus         0.1  // Damage bonus for each naughty player killed (e.g. 0.1 = 10% extra damage) ttt_krampus_win_delay_time              60   // The number of seconds to delay a team's win if there are naughty players left ttt_krampus_next_target_delay           5    // The delay (in seconds) before an krampus is assigned their next target
+Server or round must be restarted for changes to take effect. ttt_krampus_target_vision_enabled       0    // Whether krampus has a visible aura around their target, visible through walls ttt_krampus_target_damage_bonus         0.1  // Damage bonus for each naughty player killed (e.g. 0.1 = 10% extra damage) ttt_krampus_win_delay_time              60   // The number of seconds to delay a team's win if there are naughty players left ttt_krampus_next_target_delay           5    // The delay (in seconds) before an krampus is assigned their next target